emlab-ucsb/slavery-in-fisheries/README.md

 ## License

-The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
-The data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The software code, data, and figures contained within this repository are made available under the [Creative Commons CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/) license.

 **Please note:** To ensure reproducibility and in order to manage package dependencies, we use the `renv` package.
 When you first clone this repo onto your machine, run `renv::restore()` to ensure you have all correct package versions installed in the project.
 Please see the `renv` page for more information: https://rstudio.github.io/renv/articles/renv.html.